hugsy/gef/docs/commands/assemble.md

 ![gef-assemble-overwrite](https://i.imgur.com/BsbGXNC.png)

-Another convenient option is `--as-shellcode` which allows you to easily use the generated assembly as shellcode in your python exploit scripts.
+Another convenient option is `--as-shellcode` which outputs the generated shellcode as an escaped python string.
+It can then easily be used in your python scripts.

 ![gef-assemble-shellcode](https://i.imgur.com/E2fpFuH.png)